 If you’re in Oakland, Lake Merritt is a must stop for sunrise or sunset.
 Aside from the beautiful glow that will light up the skyline and create lovely reflections off of the lake, the energy that surrounds this place is why you visit.

 Insider tip: grab a Mai Tai from Trader Vic’s before the sun sets and stroll along the waterfront path before the bridge lights up in front of you.

 However, the views from the backside of the island facing the the bridge are excellent and if you don’t mind walking or briefly stopping (illegally in the center of the road), the overhead tunnel view shot is majestic.

 Mt.
-Tam is a photographers dream and is my favorite spot for sunset in the North Bay and Bay Area region.
+Tamalpais aka Mt.
+Tam is my favorite spot for sunsets in the North Bay and Bay Area region.
 With windy roads & unobstructed 360 views depending on where you position yourself, Mt.
 Tam can’t be missed.

 Middle Harbor Shoreline

 It wasn’t until recently that I’ve made my way here to Middle Harbor Shoreline Park.
 Tucked away next to Oakland’s shipping port, this lightly trafficked park gives you one of the closest views of the bridge & Treasure Island.

-Grizzly Peak aka Fish Ranch is the top spot in the East Bay.
+Grizzly Peak aka Fish Ranch, is the top place for sunsets in the East Bay.
 With ridge line views of the surrounding area & into San Francisco, this spot never disappoints unless it’s cloudy.
 Even when cloudy, still worthwhile to enjoy your time up in the clouds.

-Bay Area Photography Contact
+Bay Area Photography Spots and Contact

-Bay Area Photography and More
+Bay Area Photography Ideas

 Thanks for coming through and reading!
 If you need more Bay Area information, traveling inspiration, or anything else I decide to write here, click that Subscribe button!